In the real world, people a couple of time-zones east or west of you will find that Orion is completely above or completely below their horizon.

 All the sight angles point to something very very far away, as they should.

 This works reasonably well if you stay very near the pole.
 At latitude 75∘ north, the sight line is approximately 75∘ above the horizon, as it should be.
 However, things soon go to pot.
-Outside the immediate vicinity of the north pole, equally spaced angles do not correspond to equally spaced distances along the surface of the alleged flat earth.
+Except near the north pole, equally spaced angles do not correspond to equally spaced distances along the surface of the alleged flat earth.
 By the time we get to the equator, the pole is still more than 30∘ above the horizon, even though it should be all the way down on the horizon.
 Everywhere south of the equator the flat earth model predicts the north celestial pole is above the horizon, which is crazy.
 Even when we are at the outer edge of the disk, about to fall off the edge of the world, the north pole is still more than 15∘ above the horizon.

 At the simplest qualitative level: In the real world, anyone south of the equator will find that the north celestial pole is not visible, because it is below the northern horizon.
 The flat-earth model cannot accomodate this fact, because everyone north of the equator says the pole is above the horizon ... and in a flat world, it can’t be above the horizontal plane and below the horizontal plane at the same time.

-Figure 8 can be re-used to describe this situation.
+Figure 6 can be re-used to describe this situation.
 You don’t need a map; all you need is a phone and an understanding of what “distance” means.

 A flat-earth model cannot possibly explain why the direction reverses when you cross the equator.